Efficient real-time monitoring of an emerging influenza epidemic: how feasible?: An SMC alternative to MCMC

 \paragraph{Approximate Gibbs'} An independence sampler that proposes \citep{Cho02}:

-where $\bar\vtheta_k$ is the sample mean for the $\{\tilde\omega_{k}^{(\cdot)}, \vtheta_{k-1}^{(\cdot)}\}$.
+where $\bar\vtheta_k$ is the sample mean of the $\{\tilde\omega_{k}^{(\cdot)}\cdot \vtheta_{k-1}^{(\cdot)}\}$.
 Here, proposals are drawn from a distribution chosen to approximate the target distribution, only weakly-dependent on the current position of the particle.
 An accept-reject step is still required to correct for this approximation .
 The quality of the approximation depends on $\pi_{k - 1}(\cdot)$ being well represented by the current particle set, there being sufficient richness in the particle weights after the reweighting step and the target density being sufficiently near-Gaussian.
 Assuming that the multivariate normal approximation to the target is adequate (and it should be increasingly so as more data are acquired) this type of proposal allows for more rapid exploration of the sample space.

-Both the correlated random walk and the approximate Gibbs' methods will be used, both as block updates where a new value for the entire parameter vector is proposed at once, and in component-wise updates where individual or sub-groups of parameter components are proposed in turn, using the appropriate conditional distributions derived from \eqref{eqn:appCorr} and \eqref{eqn:appGibbs}.
+For each type of kernel, both block and component-wise (where individual or sub-groups of parameter components are proposed in turn) proposals that use the appropriate conditional distributions derived from \eqref{eqn:appCorr} and \eqref{eqn:appGibbs} are considered.
+However, the kernels considered in Step \ref{pt:move} of the resample-move algorithm consist of only a single block proposal or a single proposal for each parameter component.